Introduction to Corn Production

 Tmax = Daily maximum temperature (ºC)

-Average accumulation of CHU's for agro-Manitoba is presented in Figure 1.
+Growing season accumulation of CHU's for agro-Manitoba is presented in Figure 1.
 Local factors such as soil type, slope of land, elevation, and shelter will modify the growing conditions.
 Corn hybrids sold in Manitoba are given a CHU rating, providing a base for selecting hybrids for a particular location.
-CHU ratings for corn hybrids are available from Manitoba Agriculture, Food and Rural Initiatives offices and from the Manitoba Corn Growers Association.
+CHU ratings for corn hybrids can be found in Seed Manitoba.

 The development of each plant is controlled by its genetic make-up and how these genes react to the environment in which the plant is growing.
 This is why it is critical to correctly match the corn heat unit rating of the hybrid with the CHU rating of the farm.
 If the hybrid's rating is too high, then maturity may not be reached.
 This is why development or maturity is more important when selecting a hybrid than is yield.
 If the grain is not mature, the value of the crop to the producer is substantially decreased due to increased costs of drying and marketing issues.